 Occultism is colourless.
 It is motive and motive alone that colours thoughts and deeds: black, for personal gain; white, for the common good.
 Black Magic is arcane knowledge misapplied by the Brothers of Shadow.
 White Magic is the same knowledge beneficently used by the Brothers of Light.
-When exercised by mediums, hypnotists, and vivisectionists, Black Magic can be unconscious sorcery; conscious, when practised by voodoos or dugpas.
+When exercised by mediums, hypnotists, and vivisectionists, Black Magic is unconscious sorcery; conscious, when practiced by voodoos or dugpas.
 The latter is Black Tantra or selfish psychic power; the former, pure psychic force.

 Madame Blavatsky speaks such a few can speak.
 Hark!

 Theosophy has greatly enhanced our apprehension and appreciation of the mysteries of the Universe, Nature, and Man: mysteries that were previously hinted at, but not disclosed, to the public at large.
 Two generations after Blavatsky expounded the world's sciences, religions, and philosophies in Isis Unveiled (1877), integrated them in The Secret Doctrine (1888), and elaborated upon them in well over a thousand articles spanning seventeen years, eclectic thinkers are still in the process of assimilating such an awesome outpouring of privileged knowledge.
-We can only present here only few examples of her genius.
+We here present only few examples of her genius.
 For a complete set of her works we recommend H.P.
 Blavatsky Collected Writings, as compiled and edited by Boris de Zirkoff.
 Alternatively, our x64 Upgrade of the Theosophical Classics CD-ROM, a searchable database of most of Blavatsky's writings, can be downloaded from here.
-For further information, see Nexus.
+Further information can be found in our Nexus Page.

 Tributes to Madame Blavatsky by those who knew her.